Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Datasets

 Matching LBG targets with deep \texttt{CLAUDS}+\texttt{HSC} photometric catalogs is useful to assess the underlying photometric redshift distribution; however, this approach remains limited by the accuracy of the deep photometric catalogs and by the relatively low statistical significance of the inferred distribution (usually done on fields of a few square degrees).
 A second method relies on spectroscopic data, as high-precision spectroscopic measurements can help calibrate the less accurate photometric redshifts.
-For available spectroscopic subsamples of photometric datasets, direct calibration is possible (see, e.g., \citet{Lima2008zcalib,Hildebrandt2021kidsZ}).
+For available spectroscopic subsamples of photometric datasets, direct calibration is possible (see, e.g., \citealt{Lima2008zcalib,Hildebrandt2021kidsZ}).
 Such direct calibration is challenging for LBGs, however, since obtaining a representative spectroscopic sample for any specific photometric selection is difficult in practice \citep{RuhlmannKleider2024LBGCLAUDS,Payerne2025lbg}.

-\paragraph{Measuring the redshift distribution with clustering-redshifts:} In this work, we use the clustering-redshifts method \citep{Menard2013Cz,Schmidt2013,dAssignies2025Cz} to evaluate the redshift distribution of an arbitrary photometrically-selected dataset based on the spatial cross-correlation with a reference population, the latter with spectroscopic redshift available.
+In this work, we use the clustering-redshifts method \citep{Menard2013Cz,Schmidt2013,dAssignies2025Cz} to evaluate the redshift distribution of an arbitrary photometrically-selected dataset based on the spatial cross-correlation with a reference population, the latter with spectroscopic redshift available.

 The overlap of \unions data we use in this work with \desi spectroscopic observations publicly available \citep[DR1,][]{DESI_DR1_cat} is approximately 1,300 deg$^2$.
 The region of overlap suffers from a low completeness of \desi data (${\rm Dec}>30$ deg), which limits the method's constraining power. \desi data also includes randoms.
 We evaluate the measurements for the different \desi tracers separately (BGS, LRG, ELG, and QSO), and then recombine them, as the tracers' masks differ from one to another.
 The \desi data are then used to measure the product of the redshift distribution with galaxy bias $b_{\rm LBG}(z)\,n_{\rm LBG}(z)$ with the so-called clustering-redshifts methods \citep[using the pipeline developed in ][]{dAssignies2025Cz}, over the redshift range $0<z<3.4$.
 Contrary to the majority of the previous clustering-redshift calibration methods, we do not aim to break the degeneracy between bias and redshift distribution, as the observables we consider directly depend on their product.
 The uncertainty $\sigma(b_{\rm LBG}(z)\,n_{\rm LBG}(z))$ can then be used directly for the Bayesian inference, and we marginalize over both bias and distribution during the same step.